Accuser testifies in Mario Batali sexual misconduct trial

 Batali has offered an apology, acknowledging the allegations “match up” with ways he has acted.

-“I have made many mistakes and I am so very sorry that I have disappointed my friends, my family, my fans and my team,” he said in an email newsletter at the time.
+“I have made many mistakes,” he said in an email newsletter at the time.
 “My behavior was wrong and there are no excuses.
 I take full responsibility.”

-Last year, Batali, his business partner and their New York City restaurant company agreed to pay $600,000 to resolve a four-year investigation by the New York attorney general’s office into allegations that Batali, restaurant managers and other workers sexually harassed employees.
+Last year, Batali, his business partner and their New York City restaurant company agreed to pay $600,000 to resolve a four-year investigation by the New York attorney general’s office into allegations that Batali and other staff sexually harassed employees.

 In Boston, he opened the downtown Eataly location and Babbo Pizzeria e Enoteca in the city’s Seaport District.
 Batali has since been bought out of his stake in Eataly and the Babbo restaurant has closed.